naifalshaye/nova-text-field-with-icon/README.md

 # Nova Text Field With Custom Icon
-A Laravel Nova text field with custom icon
+A Laravel Nova text field with a custom icon

 ## Installation: